Taxation Of Expats Living In Mexico

 Mexico taxes expat residents on their worldwide income.
 In most cases, you’re a resident for tax purposes if Mexico is your primary home (your home base) and you spend more than 183 days in the country.

-Mexico may be your center of vital interests if:
+Mexico might be your center of vital interests if:

 - More than 50 percent of your total income received during the calendar year is derived from Mexican sources.